 \begin{restatable}[More players $\Longrightarrow$ more diverse equilibria]{theorem}{divn} For all $n \ge 2$, $\bd \in \R_{\ge 0}^K$, $s \in \sall$,

 \end{restatable}

 We provide a sketch of the proof here.
 Consider the following thought experiment: what if, in the $n+1$ player game $\game(n+1, \bd, s)$, all players played $\bp = \peq(n, \bd, s)$?
-We show that if they did, per-type expected utility $\bd_k u(n, \bp_k)$ would be \textit{increasing} in $k$ (for $k$ such that $\bp_k > 0$): playing the $n$-player equilibrium strategy in the $n+1$-player game would over-exploit the types with high $\bd_k$ and under-exploit those with lower $\bd_k$.
+We show that if they did, expected utility conditioned on sampling type $k$ would be \textit{increasing} in $k$ (for $k$ such that $\bp_k > 0$): playing the $n$-player equilibrium strategy in the $n+1$-player game would over-exploit the types with high $\bd_k$ and under-exploit those with lower $\bd_k$.

 By \Cref{lem:unique-eq-decreasing}, under the $n+1$-player equilibrium $\peq(n+1, \bd, s)$, types should have equal conditional utility.
 So in order to transform $\peq(n, \bd, s)$ into $\peq(n+1, \bd, s)$, we have to decrease probabilities on the high-$\bd_k$ types and raise them on the low-$\bd_k$ types.
 This seems like it should lead to a more diverse distribution, since we are lowering the larger probabilities and raising the smaller probabilities, and indeed, we show that this implies $\peq(n, \bd, s) \succ \peq(n+1, \bd, s)$.\footnote{Intuitively, we might think the same holds for $\popt$; \Cref{fig:ps-to-inf} shows that this is not the case.}